We’re sharing your comprehensive guide to Disney World single rider lines, including how they work and exactly which rides have them available.

 We already hit on it up top, but Genie+ really is a great way to get the most out of your day.
 If you just break it down as being part of the cost of doing magic business, you’ll find yourself getting in way more rides than you would without.
 But Disney also offers the free Genie service, which can’t get you onto rides faster but uses an algorithm to plan out the most efficient day for you.

 What About Rider Switch?

-Rider Switch is also an option at the four rides with a single rider line.
-While this won’t save you time, it’s another option to consider if you’re thinking about taking single rider because you have members of your group not interested in or able to enjoy a particular ride.
+Rider Switch is also an option for the four rides with a single rider line (as well as other rides in Disney World).
+While this won’t save you time, it’s another option to consider if you’re thinking about taking the single rider line because you have members of your group not interested in or able to enjoy a particular ride.